Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

 4. How would you describe GPCNZ?

 GPCNZ is Presbyterian in government, Reformed in theology, and Evangelical in spirit.
+Please read on for definition of these terms.

 5. What does it mean to be “Presbyterian”?